-Vermont Agency of Commerce and Community Development (ACCD) - Vermont Division for Historic Preservation (VDHP)
+State of Vermont - Agency of Commerce and Community Development (ACCD) - Division for Historic Preservation

 Grants of up to $15,000 to Vermont nonprofit organizations, municipalities, and individuals to support the adaptive use and repair of historically significant agricultural buildings.
 Funding is intended to rehabilitate buildings that symbolize the state’s rural landscape.
 Preservation of these sites not only protects Vermont's agricultural and architectural legacies, but it also generates jobs, supports independent businesses, increases civic participation, and bolsters a community's sense of place while enhancing the experience of visitors.

-Since its inception, the program has provided over $3 million towards the preservation of over 360 historic barns and agricultural outbuldings around the State.
+Since its inception, the program has provided over $3 million towards the preservation of over 360 historic barns and agricultural outbuildings around the State.

--Priority will be given to projects that demonstrate compliance with the Secretary of the Interior’s Standards for Rehabilitation.
+-Awarded projects must demonstrate compliance with the Secretary of the Interior’s Standards for Rehabilitation.

 -Priority will be given to projects that best preserve historic building features.